 Email: [email protected]

-The Selden Society of South Australia is hosting a public lecture in early May to be given by Professor Paul Brand from All Souls College, Oxford - Booking essential and details can be found on the flyer link below.
+The Selden Society of South Australia is hosting a public lecture in early May to be given by Professor Paul Brand from All Souls College, Oxford - Booking essential.
+Please book here.

 Barossa History Fair

 Dear History Lovers,

 The Barossa History Fair has returned for its second year, and it looks like being bigger and better.
 So far, registered bookings for the event number over 150, they keep rolling in, and we've still got more than two weeks to go!

 The number of participants has also increased and this year we will have real coffee, some good local wines on sale, and a range of yummy foods like "Band Burgers" and authentic German hot dogs and desserts, like red grape Rote'Grutze.
 They'll even be face painting and more kids' activities.

 We have another round of special guests speaking on a wide variety of topics, including: